 Sections 118-120 state that accessibility standards and accessibility requirements which are made into regulations under section 117 do not apply to all regulated entities.
-Only some accessibility standards and accessibility requirements made under section 117 apply to some regulated entities, and this limited application of accessibility standards largely mirrors the different kinds of accessibility plans which different entities are required to create under Part 4 (see pages 18-21 of this report).
+Only some accessibility standards and accessibility requirements made under section 117 apply to some regulated entities, and this limited application of accessibility standards largely mirrors the different kinds of accessibility plans which different entities are required to create under Part 4 (see pages 18-22 of this report).

 For example, section 119 states that the only accessibility standards created under the ACA that apply to Canadian carriers or telecommunications service providers are those that relate to barrier identification, prevention and removal in employment, the built environment, and transportation.
 Section 119 mirrors section 56(1)(a) which tells Canadian carriers and telecommunications service providers that they must have accessibility plans to address barrier identification, removal and prevention in employment, the built environment and transportation, and that these plans must comply with regulations under the ACA.
 For barrier identification, removal and prevention in the other areas (including information and communication technologies, procurement of goods and services, delivery of programs and services), Canadian carriers and telecommunications providers must create accessibility plans in accordance with regulations under the Telecommunications Act.
-They are not required to comply with accessibility standards created under the ACA in relation to information and communication technologies, procurement of goods and services, procurement of goods and services, and delivery of programs and services, and delivery of programs and services, and services is procurement of goods and services.
+They are not required to comply with accessibility standards created under the ACA in relation to information and communication technologies, procurement of goods and services, and delivery of programs and services.